 The Building Cards books were a wonderful new discovery for us.
 It’s laminated pieces of cardboard with slots that you can use to build all kinds of cool things.
 It travels well in a zip lock bag and is an interesting, open-ended building toy.
 My 5-year-old loves it and it’s great for 3-D creativity!

-Here are our favorite from #10 to our very favorite #1 Klutz Books for Boys!
+Here are our favorites from #10 to our very favorite #1 Klutz Books for Boys!

 This was a highly contested battle between my girls and my son over who would be able to get this book.
-Great for the kids who like to draw but also good for kids who want to learn to draw because there are step by step visuals that show how to break down a complicated drawing into smaller manageable shapes.
-Boys will like drawing the pirate, T. Rex, monsters and robot.
-Girls will like drawing the princess, butterfly, ballerina, mermaid and cheerleader.
-Both will like drawing the plethora of animals: frog, pony, dog, cat, elephant, shark, monkey, bear, and more.
-The best part of this step-by-step drawing studio is that it comes with paper, pencil and markers that all attach to the book.
+Great for the kids who like to draw but also good for kids who want to learn to draw because there are step-by-step visuals that show how to break down a complicated drawing into smaller manageable shapes.
+Boys will like drawing the pirate, T. Rex, monsters, and robots.
+Girls will like drawing the princess, butterfly, ballerina, mermaid, and cheerleader.
+Both will like drawing a plethora of animals: frog, pony, dog, cat, elephant, shark, monkey, bear, and more.
+The best part of this step-by-step drawing studio is that it comes with paper, pencil, and markers that all attach to the book.
 Great for travel and trips out to dinner!

 10. Klutz Book of Paper Airplanes by Doug Stillinger

 Origami for boys also comes with paper.
 This was the first book my kids tore into. [ages 5-10]